scalabridge/curriculum/setup/linux.md

 ## Install Doodle

-[Download the ZIP file here](https://github.com/scalabridge/curriculum/raw/master/doodle.zip).
-Unzip the project and from the command line make sure you can do the following (this will take a little while the first time you do it).
+[Download the ZIP file here](https://github.com/scalabridge/doodle/archive/master.zip).
+Unzip the project, and from the command line (navigate inside the directory) make sure you can do the following (this will take a little while the first time you do it).

 ```
 $ ./sbt.sh
 Getting org.scala-sbt sbt 0.13.13 ...
 .
 .
+. (you'll see some [info] logs here)
 .
-doodle> console
 .
+> console
 .
 .
+. (you'll see some [info] logs here)
+.
+.
+Welcome to Scala 2.11.8 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_75).
+Type in expressions for evaluation.
+Or try :help.

 scala> Circle(10)
 res0: doodle.core.Circle = Circle(10.0)